marsiitr/RoverSim/README.md

 ## Limitations

-* While navigating to its destination, the robot tends to go too close to an obstacle and get stuck in a loop that makes it rotate constantly.
+* While navigating to its destination, the robot tends to go too close to an obstacle and get stuck in a loop that makes it rotate constantly.<br><br>
 **EKF Slam has some limitations as listed below:**
 * For larger inputs, the application crashes because the time complexity of the algorithm is O(n^2)
 * Featured(point) landmarks can only be detected